16. Environments and evaluation (*)#

 Note

-We can also plug arbitrary environments[13] and named lists into the search path.
-Recalling that data frames are built on the latter (Section 12.1.6), some users rely on this technique to free themselves from the onerous burden of typing the object name each time its column is to be referred to:
+We can also plug arbitrary environments[11] and named lists into the search path.
+Recalling that data frames are built on the latter (Section 12.1.6), some users rely on this technique save a few keystrokes.

 attach(iris)